Barfani Dham

-Barfani Dham (Patal Bhairvi) is a temple in the town of Rajnandgaon in the Indian state of Chhattisgarh.
+Barfani Dham (Patal Bhairvi) is a temple situated in the town of Rajnandgaon in Rajnandgaon district of the Indian state of Chhattisgarh.
 It is 40 km from Durg towards Nagpur.
 A large Shiva Linga can be seen at the top of the temple while a large Nandi statue stands in front of it.

 Structure

 The temple is constructed in three levels.
 The bottom layer is the shrine of Pathal bhairavi, the second is the Navadurga or Tripura Sundari shrine and the upper level is of Shiva.